maxzixiaoxu/LSM-Tree-and-Vectorized-Engine/README.md

 # LSM-Tree-and-Vectorized-Engine

-Project implementation of a LSM-tree Storage Engine and Vectorization Query
+Project implementation of a LSM-tree Storage Engine and Vectorization Query.

 ## LSM Basic

 The code is in src/storage/lsm.
-The architecture of the LSM-tree is as follows.
+The architecture of the LSM-tree is as follows:

 ![image](https://github.com/user-attachments/assets/4986f022-5987-410e-98c2-cf71157b572b)